trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrotools.md

 Now you need to select an analysis tool to apply to the time interval.

 To view retro analysis tools,
-:::note navigation
+:::info navigation
-Go to Retro&rarr;Retro analysis tools
+:point_right: Go to Retro&rarr;Retro analysis tools
 :::

 You can find the list of retro tools below the time selector as shown in this example.